nareshbhatia/react-learning-resources/README.md

 ## The React Crash Course

 This crash course is designed to teach you React and related web technologies as fast as possible.
-Please feel free to skip any topic that you already know.
-For video tutorials, I highly recommend to type along with the instructor for maximum understanding.
+Feel free to skip any topic that you already know.
+For video tutorials, I highly recommend to type along with the instructor to have it sink in faster.

 - [HTML Crash Course For Absolute Beginners](https://www.youtube.com/watch?v=UB1O30fR-EE) (1:00) by Brad Traversy